 - Non-union of fractures of the mid-shaft of the clavicle.
 Treatment with a modified Hagie intramedullary pin and autogenous bone-grafting.

-- The treatment of nonunion fractures of the midshaft of the clavicle with an intramedullary Hagie pin and autogenous bone graft
+- The treatment of nonunion fractures of midshaft of the clavicle with an intramedullary Hagie pin and autogenous bone graft.

 - Short malunions of the clavicle: an anatomic and functional study